This review of the National Bank Direct Brokerage (NBDB) covers its fees; trading platform features, benefits

 Is National Bank Direct Brokerage Safe?

 National Bank Direct Brokerage is a division of National Bank Financial Inc., which is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF).

-CIPF membership affords NBDB’s clients asset protection up to $1 million if the firm becomes insolvent.
+CIPF membership affords NBDB’s clients asset protection of up to $1 million if the firm becomes insolvent.

 This online discount broker is also a part of the National Bank of Canada which was founded in 1859 and is one of Canada’s largest banks.